 Many of today’s market leaders are executing supplier quality management so well that it’s become a source of differentiation from close competitors.
 The strategies employed to achieve this level are always maturing and building on past successes.
 We’ve identified the top 5 that you need to know about.

-1. Build an Integrated IT Architecture That Extends Deep Into Your Supply Chain
+Build an Integrated Technology Architecture That Extends Deep Into the Supply Chain

 It’s no surprise that today’s large (and even small) organizations face an IT architecture comprised of disconnected data sources and systems.
 These solutions are often implemented to solve a set of problems without considering that longer-term strategic vision of a seamlessly integrated set of enterprise solutions.
 For supplier quality management this raises some major challenges, especially if financial, engineering, quality, and operational systems are disconnected.